amirhnajafiz/natsbench-runbook/README.md

 }
 ```

+## Hypothesis testing

+A good feature in this runbook is hypothesis testing of a config change in nats-server.
+After you benchmakr the cluster, you can compare your changes by running ```python3 htest.py``` command.
+This script gets two input argument which are the directory names in ```tmp``` directory (referred as groups).
+After that, it will run a hypothesis test to compare read, write, and overall stats between those groups.

+## Build and run

 ```sh
 docker build . -f build/Dockerfile -t amirhossein21/natsbench-runbook:v0.0.4
 docker run -v ./tmp:/usr/src/app/tmp -v ./cmd.json:/usr/src/app/cmd.json -v ./default.json:/root/.config/nats/context/js-p.json amirhossein21/natsbench-runbook:v0.0.4 nats context ls
 ```